MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning-servers.md

 - If secrets are detected, Defender for Cloud findings help security teams to prioritize actions, and remediate to minimize the risk of lateral movement.
 - Secrets scanning for VMs is available in these Defender for Cloud plans:
     - Defender Cloud Security Posture Management (CSPM) plan.
-    - Defender for Servers Plan 2
-- VM secrets scanning can scan Azure VMs, and AWS/GCP instances connected to Defender for Cloud.
+    Machine secrets scanning can scan Azure VMs, and AWS/GCP instances connected to Defender for Cloud.

 ## Reducing security risk